 I’m going to argue that the rise of testing capabilities in SEO is causing a similar sea change, and that everyone responsible for organic search performance for large websites should be aware of these changes and building them into their plans.

 This post is based on my talk at Mozcon 2022.
-You can see the full slidedeck here:
+You can see the full slidedeck here (and if you want to watch me present it, the full video is embedded at the end of this post):

 Let’s start with the sports background – Basketball is the sport I know best.
 This is a shot chart, and it shows the 200 most common places on the floor that professional players shoot from: